Junbol-Frontend-Mentor/1.-Interactive-Rating-Component-/README.md

-# Frontend Mentor - FAQ accordion solution
+# Frontend Mentor - Interactive rating component solution

-This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
+This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents